Set the Stage for Success continued...

 Share your struggle.

-Not sure you're up for the challenge of being a healthy role model?
-Relax a bit.
+Changes might be hard to make, even for the adults.
 It's OK if your teen sees you struggling to build new habits.
-Let him hear your frustration as you waver between choosing a healthy snack like carrots and peanut butter versus an old junk-food standby like chips and dip.
-Let him know that it can be hard to make the time to go for a walk around the neighborhood and to find the motivation to do it.
+Let him hear your frustration as you waver between a healthy snack like carrots and hummus versus chips and dip.
+Let him know that it can be hard to make the time and energy to go for a walk around the neighborhood.
 But remind him -- and yourself -- that feeling good afterward is worth it.
-Turn the challenges you face into opportunities to ask for your teen's support and to find ways to work together to make healthy lifestyle choices easier for both of you.